Atharvbillore/Decoding-Market-Dynamics-A-ML-Framework-for-Sentiment-and-Industry-Trends/README.md

 3. Industry Classification Module
   Classification Categories: Articles are categorized into the following industries: auto, bank, financial services, FMCG, healthcare,IT, media, metal, pharmaceutical, realtor, consumer durables, and oil and gas.
   Classification Approach: Lexicon-based classification was implemented due to the absence of a labelled training dataset.
-  Lexicon-based classification due to lack of appropriate dataset to train a model.

 4. Data Integration Layer
   Combines sentiment scores and industry classifications with historical NIFTY index data.
 This enriched dataset facilitates time-series    analysis and prediction.